wunderwuzzi23/blog/content/posts/2024/llm-context-pollution-and-delayed-automated-tool-invocation.md

 ### Threat Model

-It seems Google identified this threat and prevents an adversary issuing commands and bringing the user's `Google Docs` or `Gmail` into the chat context during an attack.
-The `Workspace Extension` is not invoked in that situation.
+This threat seemed to have been identified upfront, as Gemini prevents invocation of tools and bringing the user's `Google Docs` or `Gmail` into the chat context during an attack.
+The `Workspace Extension` is not called in that situation.

 The reason this would be a security issue is because: